SHARE THE MOON!

-Granting exclusive rights on the Moon is an act of sovereignty that is currently prohibited by international law.
-The Outer Space Treaty, adopted in 1967, states that "Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means."
-The follow-up treaty proposed by the United Nations (the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies, commonly called the Moon Treaty) allows such commercial development, but only within the framework of an international agreement.
-The declared purpose of the Treaty is "to promote on the basis of equality the further development of co-operation among States in the exploration and use of the moon and other celestial bodies" and "to prevent the moon from becoming an area of international conflict."
+Granting exclusive rights on the Moon is an act of sovereignty that is prohibited by international law.
+The Outer Space Treaty, adopted in 1967, states that "Outer space, including the moon and other celestial bodies, shall be free for exploration and use by all States without discrimination of any kind, on a basis of equality and in accordance with international law, and there shall be free access to all areas of celestial bodies. . . .
+Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means."
+The Moon Treaty, a follow-up treaty proposed by the United Nations, allows such commercial development, but only within the framework of an international resource agreement.
+The declared purpose of the Moon Treaty is "to promote on the basis of equality the further development of co-operation among States in the exploration and use of the moon and other celestial bodies" and "to prevent the moon from becoming an area of international conflict."
 It also calls for the “orderly and safe development” of space resources and the sharing of benefits with less-developed countries.
 It has so far been adopted by 18 nations, but not the United States or any other space-faring nation.

 We have reached a moment in humanity's history when an international agreement is essential.
 In December 1968, our view of the world changed, literally.
 As Apollo 8 rounded the Moon, the astronauts on board were suddenly overwhelmed as humans saw the Earth rising above the lunar horizon for the first time.
 The picture taken at that moment showed our beautiful planet hanging in the vastness of space.
 Humanity as a species began to realize that we are all one, living together on a fragile planet hurtling through the cosmos.

-The mission of the Space Treaty Institute is nothing less than to restore that hope, to give the people of our planet a future they can believe in by helping the nations of the Earth to build a common future.
-To counter the despair of war and violence and neglect.
-We have a unique opportunity to set an example and create a new future for humanity, to build that shining city on a hill that will light the way for all.
+The mission of the Space Treaty Project is nothing less than to restore that hope, to counter the despair of war and violence and neglect, to give the people of our planet a future they can believe in by helping the nations of the Earth to build a common future.
+We have a unique opportunity to set an example, to build that shining city on a hill that will light the way for all.

 It has been 500 years since the world has had such an opportunity to start anew.
-At that time, we chose to perpetuate slavery, military conquest, and economic exploitation, all of which caused misery and countless wars.
+At that time, we chose to perpetuate military conquest and economic exploitation, which caused misery and countless wars.
 And when the Industrial Revolution came along, we placed profits ahead of people, resulting in economic and environmental catastrophe.
 Much of humanity stopped believing in our ability to control our own destiny.